News Article

 Consumers Forcing Brands into Full Supply Chain Monitoring

 Consumer demand for quality goods at competitive prices has traditionally caused importers to focus on Product Inspections, such as Pre-Shipment Inspections and Container Loading Checks to reduce cost and waste.
-Whilst inspections are still on the rise (+22% in Q2 2013 compared to Q2 2012), QIMA figures show that besides Social Auditing, there is also additional demand from importers for Factory Manufacturing Practices Audits (+38%).
+Whilst inspections are still on the rise (+22% in Q2 2013 compared to Q2 2012), test figures show that besides Social Auditing, there is also additional demand from importers for Factory Manufacturing Practices Audits (+38%).

 In particular Q2 2013 saw increased interest from buyers around the globe in finding ways to tackle sub-contracting to unlicensed factories.
 It is often difficult to get full visibility over one's supply chain when relying on 3rd party factories, and Factory Audit programs coupled with Inspections at the actual manufacturing location are found to be an efficient monitoring solution.